-As a present resident of Udonthani City, I recently renewed my Thailand driver's license at the AekUdon International Hospital branch of the Land Transport Office.
+As a present resident of Udonthani City, I recently renewed my Thailand driver's license at the AekUdon International Hospital branch of the Land Transport Office on Posri Road.

 When to Renew a License

 Most licenses expire five years after they have been issued on the date of your birthday.
 You can renew your Thai license up to three months before the expiration of your current one.
-If your license has expired by more than three years, you must retake the written theory test and achieve a score of at least 90.
+If your license has expired by more than one year, you must retake the written theory test and achieve a score of at least 90.

 Most Land Transport Offices are open Monday-Saturday.
 The Aek Udon International Hospital Land Transport Office branch is open 1000-1800 Monday-Saturday.
 It is best to arrive no later than 1000 because the first training video starts at 1030.